NSGC Expert Media Panel

 NSGC Policy and Nutrition Expert

 Trisha Brown is NSGC’s Policy and Nutrition Expert and has more than two decades of experience in clinical genetics, including medical genomics and lab medicine.
 She can discuss DNA testing for nutrition, the study of pharmacogenetics and policy issues.
-Brown is also experienced in the commercialization of genomic tests,
+Brown is also experienced in the commercialization of genomic tests, operations

 In addition to her work with NSGC, she is currently the Vice President of Product and Business Development at BeaconLBS.
 Prior to joining BeaconLBS, she has held executive leadership roles at distinguished corporations such as LabCorp and Medco, and the entrepreneurial successes DNA Direct and Fabric Genomics.
 Through her work, she seeks to bridge business strategy with clinical care expertise and drive positive outcomes for both healthcare consumers and the businesses that serve them.